 - Investigating antimicrobial resistance patterns in cloacal bacteria of loggerhead sea turtles.

-- Marine mammal stranding investigations in collaboration with NOAA National Marine Fisheries Services.
+- Investigating marine mammal stranding investigations in collaboration with NOAA National Marine Fisheries Services (NMFS).

-- Sea turtle health assessments in collaboration with NMFS and NC Wildlife Resources Commission.
+- Assessing sea turtle health assessments in collaboration with NMFS and NC Wildlife Resources Commission.

-- Identification of novel pathogens and parasites in marine mammals, sea turtles, sea otters and alligators.
+- Identifying novel pathogens and parasites in marine mammals, sea turtles, sea otters and alligators.